Tyrrrz/MiniRazor/Readme.md

 // <p>Hello, World!</p>
 ```

-Calling `Razor.Compile(...)` transforms the provided Razor template directly into IL code and hosts it in a generated in-memory assembly.
+Calling `Razor.Compile(...)` transforms the provided Razor template directly into IL code and hosts it in a dynamic in-memory assembly.
 This returns an instance of `TemplateDescriptor`, which can then be used to render output against a model.

 By default, **MiniRazor** uses the default assembly load context, which means that the compiled IL code will stay in memory forever.